priyakantpatel/windows-containers/README.md

 ### Follow "02-hello-world.ps1" and "03-build-DemoWebApp.ps1"

-### Following swagger URL in the demo2 application and test all APIs
+### Follow swagger URL in the demo2 application and test all APIs

 ### Reference